Why Leggings Brands Fail at the Factory Stage

 • No golden sample enforcement

-Strong systems
+Strong Systems

-• GSM locked by range
+• GSM locked within tolerance

 • Opacity tested under stretch